A Guide to Mönchsberg, Salzburg (Going There & Things to Do)

 If you’re visiting Salzburg and want to park your car there, you can quickly reach Mönchsberg by taking the hidden staircase behind the Landesfischereiverband Salzburg government office.

-While Mönchsberg may appear to be just another mountain in Salzburg, it’s actually part of the core zone of the UNESCO World Heritage Site in the Historic Center of the City of Salzburg.
+While Mönchsberg may appear to be just a mountain in Salzburg, it’s actually part of the core zone of the UNESCO World Heritage Site in the Historic Center of the City of Salzburg.

 The forests, meadows, and breathtaking views from this mountain are just the beginning of what you can experience while exploring this small but fascinating mountain.